wepyjs/wepy-templates/README.md

 # WePY Templates

-This project is a collection of all the templates from `wepy lsit`
+This project is a collection of all the templates from `wepy list`

+*Notice: This branch is for wepy@2.0.x*

 ## Usage